xmtp/xmtp-ios/README.md

 ## Handle different content types

 All of the send functions support `SendOptions` as an optional parameter.
 The `contentType` option allows specifying different types of content other than the default simple string standard content type, which is identified with content type identifier `ContentTypeText`.

+To learn more about content types, see [Content types with XMTP](https://xmtp.org/docs/dev-concepts/content-types).

 Support for other content types can be added by registering additional `ContentCodec`s with the client.
 Every codec is associated with a content type identifier, `ContentTypeID`, which is used to signal to the client which codec should be used to process the content that is being sent or received.